streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 :::caution
 This information is provided for the Brubeck Network - the predecessor to the Streamr 1.0 network that's being released over Q4 2023 and Q1 2024.

-Streamr 1.0 Network includes Streamr (Broker) node versions 34 and above.
+Streamr 1.0 Network includes Streamr node versions 34 and above.
 Streamr SDK versions 9 and above.
 And also any dev-tatum tagged releases.
 :::

 :::tip